 The Orchidaceae is a diverse and widespread family of flowering plants with blooms that are often colourful and fragrant.
 This family has about 26,000 accepted species distributed across more than 700 genera.
 Learning to identify the plant by its taxonomic character is essential in researching more about the needs and proper care requirements of a particular plant.

-Students are required to bring in as many plant specimens as they wish for identification.
-All specimens must contain some leaves attached to the stem, and especially, flowers and/or fruit.
-Specimens may be fresh (kept in plastic bags) or if collected several days before the course, they should be pressed and dried in newspaper.
+On both days, students are required to bring in as many plant specimens as they wish to identify.
+All specimens must contain some leaves attached to the stem, and flowers and/or fruit.
+Specimens may be fresh (kept in plastic bags) and dried in newspaper if collected several days before the course.

 ABOUT THE TRAINER

-Mr Bian Tan is a specialist in botany, taxonomy, horticulture, plant conservation and environmental education.
-He also holds a MSc in Botany (Taxonomy & Systematics), and a BSc Honors in Horticulture with high distinction.
-Bian's experience spans many countries, notably the USA and the South East Asian nations.
-He has presented and moderated at numerous international conferences and has published articles in periodicals and journals.
+Bian Tan is a specialist in botany, taxonomy, horticulture, plant conservation and environmental education.
+He holds a MSc in Botany (Taxonomy & Systematics), and a BSc Honours in Horticulture with High Distinction.
+Bian's experience spans many countries, notably the USA and the South East Asian nations, He has presented and moderated at numerous international conference and has published articles in periodicals and journals.